 Ensuring our day-to-day surroundings are a relaxing place to be is important, especially as we’re spending more time at home now than ever before.

 So, what’s set to rule in 2021?
 When it comes to on-trend colours, in all honesty, everything goes – from calming neutrals to bold statement hues.
-We’d argue that, this year, it’s the details that are dominating interiors trends, rather than large-scale changes to kitchen or bathroom styles.
-If you’re wondering which rising trends to incorporate, we’ve found the pieces to shop right now.
+This year, we’d argue that the details dominate interiors trends rather than large-scale changes to kitchen or bathroom styles.
+If you’re wondering which current home trends to incorporate, we’ve found the pieces to shop right now.

 Embrace the curve

 Rather than the harsh, solid lines seen in rigid, boxy furniture, this year we’ll be seeing a curve-shaped aesthetic coming back into fashion.
 This home trend runs throughout the interior landscape, with flowing lines seen everywhere from architectural details to furniture and lighting styles.
 The trend links back to the Postmodernism era, where arches, soft lines and a retro-feel ruled.
 Something about this trend makes interior spaces feel instantly calming—a welcome bonus.

 No matter the room or style, every single tone of this botanical hue reigns supreme.
 Yes, Pantone may have chosen grey and yellow as its colours of 2021, and whilst they’re great to accessorise with, we say last year’s greenery trend is still number one for this year and beyond.